Mick235711/Beijing-Subway-Tools/docs/tools.md

 For `--mode`:
 - The default (`station`) shows the first/last time for a single station
 - `line` shows the first/last time for all stations in a line
-- `advanced` shows the first/last time for all stations in a line, with additional information on connection

 Example Usage:
 <pre>